sorabh86/sorabh86/README.md

 ## Featured Projects

-Here are a few projects I’m proud of:
+Here are some projects I didn’t break (at least, not beyond repair), and somehow survived the process without calling tech support for help!
+A few projects I managed to create before my computer decided to take a nap:

 - [**ng-seed-webstore**](https://github.com/sorabh86/ng-seed-webstore) - A robust Angular seed project for building scalable webstores.
 - [**sails-userauth**](https://github.com/sorabh86/sails-userauth) - A user authentication module built on Sails.js.